Asia stocks down in thin year-end trading - The Observers - France 24

 "While market volumes are predictably light, investors continue to strike a year-end cautionary tone as December optimism is gradually giving way to 2020's uncertainty," Stephen Innes, chief Asia market strategist at AxiTrader, said in a note.

-Asian investors are also watching for key policy announcements early in the New Year.
+Asian investors were also watching for key policy announcements early in the New Year.

 North Korean leader Kim Jong Un is set to give his New Year's speech on Wednesday, with all eyes on nuclear-armed Pyongyang's threat of a "new way" after its end-of-year deadline for sanctions relief from the US, analysts said.